Pronto-am/MobileCMS-iOS-SDK/docs/NOTIFICATIONS.md

 	return
 }

-ProntoAPIClient.default.notifications.segments(for: device).then { segments in
+prontoNotifications.segments(for: device).then { segments in
    // `segments`: [Segment]
 }
 ```